vjaykr/MERN_WORKSHOP/readme.md

     ```

 ## Usage
-1. Start the development server:
+1. To run the backend, navigate to the backend folder and run:
     ```bash
+    cd backend
+    nodemon app
+    ```
+2. To run the frontend, navigate to the frontend folder and run:
+    ```bash
+    cd frontend
     npm run dev
+    # or
+    vite --host
     ```
-2. Open your browser and navigate to `http://localhost:3000`
+3. Open your browser and navigate to `http://localhost:3000`

 ## Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.